-Sub : "Handling of Cargo in Customs Areas Regulations, 2009"- regarding
+Subject: "Handling of Cargo in Customs Areas Regulations, 2009"- regarding.

-Attention of all the exporters, importers, CFSs, ICDs, Customs cargo service providers (CCSPs), trade and industry, CHA and all concerned is invited to the Board's circular No. 13/2009-Cus. dated 23rd March,2009 vide F.No.450/55/2008-Cus.IV.
-This circular was issued to invite the attention of all the concerned to Notification No.26/2009-Customs (N.T.) dated 17.3.2009., which bringing into effect of the "Handling of Cargo in Customs Areas Regulations, 2009" (referred in short as 'regulations').
+A reference is invited to Notification No.26/2009-Customs (N.T.) dated 17.3.2009 bringing into effect the "Handling of Cargo in Customs Areas Regulations, 2009" (referred in short as 'regulations').
 The regulations provide for the manner in which the imported goods/ export goods shall be received, stored, delivered or otherwise handled in a customs area.
 The regulations also prescribe the responsibilities of persons engaged in the aforesaid activities.
+It may be recalled that the Public Accounts Committee (2005-06) in its twenty-seventh report had recommended for formulating appropriate legal provisions and guidelines to control the activities of custodians.
+In pursuance of the recommendations made by the Public Accounts Committee (PAC), the Government had inserted a new sub - section (2) to section 141 of the Customs Act, 1962.
+These Regulations have been framed by the Department in pursuance of the recommendations of the PAC and consequent to the amendment of the Customs Act, 1962 as aforesaid.
 The salient features of the regulations are indicated in the following paragraphs.